dosbenjamin/eleventy-webpack-boilerplate/README.md

 1. `git clone https://github.com/dosbenjamin/eleventy-webpack-boilerplate`
 2. `npm install`

-### Link to your GitHub 🔧
-Modify the remote url to use with your own GitHub account.

-`git remote set-url origin git@github.com:USERNAME/REPOSITORY.git`

-⚠️ You need a SSH key for this → [How to generate a SSH key](https://docs.github.com/en/enterprise-server@2.20/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 ### Edit environnement variables ✏️
 These variables are use across pages, configuration files and editable in `.env` file.
 ```.env